Reviewed by

 • Streamlined Communication with Government Bodies

-Darpan establishes a direct and efficient channel of communication with various Ministries and Departments of the Government of India.
+Darpan creates a direct communication channel between NGOs and government ministries.
 It creates a centralized profile for an NGO, making it easier to share required documents with different government ministries without repeating submissions.

 • Facilitating 12A, 80G, and FCRA Compliance

-While Darpan registration is not a direct mandatory requirement for obtaining 12A and 80G registrations, it significantly strengthens an application for these crucial tax benefits.
+While Darpan registration is not a direct mandatory requirement for obtaining 12A and 80G registrations, maintaining updated NGO records and compliance documentation may support overall regulatory credibility.

 Who Needs to Register on the Darpan Portal: Eligibility Criteria